qbead/qbeadWebsite/content/book/troubleshoot.md

 ## I can't plug my battery into my SpinWheel

-The battery fits very snuggly into its jack on the SpinWheel, so attaching your battery can be challenging.
-You can push with plenty of force on the plastic plug of the battery - just make sure to be careful not to twist or damage the battery's wires or the body of the battery itself.
+The battery fits very snugly into its jack on the SpinWheel, so attaching your battery can be challenging.
+You can push with plenty of force on the plastic plug of the battery - just be careful not to twist or damage the battery's wires or the body of the battery itself.
 Make sure the notch at the top of the battery plug is lined up with the notch on the jack attached to the SpinWheel.
 Use both thumbs to push the battery into place.
 The battery does not need to fit all the way into the jack; you just need to make sure you get good contact with the two metal leads inside the jack.
 When you've plugged in your battery, turn on your SpinWheel by toggling the switch to "BAT" and see if it lights up.
 If it does, you are good to go.
 If it does not, keep trying to push the battery in a little more.

 ![This is what the back of your SpinWheel will look like when the battery is attached.
 This is approximately how far your battery should fit into the jack on the board.](/images/quickstart/battery_back.jpg "Battery attached to the SpinWheel.")